rsdina/cse423-solid-analysis/project-1-spring-petclinic/solid_analysis.md

 This isn't automatically a SOLID violation, but it means the domain entity contains both state and domain behavior.

-### Important correction to your existing README

-Your current root README says:

-> "OwnerController ... adheres to SRP"

-and:

-> "OwnerRepository ... satisfies DIP"

-Those statements are **too strong** for a SOLID analysis.

-A repository interface existing by itself does not automatically prove DIP.
-The historical controller is still directly coupled to `OwnerRepository`.

-So **we should modify that README**.

----

 # 3. V1 analysis